What is the green zone

 Learning how to regulate the nervous system can help improve your ability to stay in this green zone in the face of stress and challenges.
 Staying connected to the green zone can actually keep the rest of the nervous system in more balance, where we can learn to move down and back up the ladder without it becoming an overwhelming or dysregulating experience.

-Being aware of these signs and signals of the green zone is the first step toward making that happen.
+Being aware of these signs and signals of the green zone so that you can recognise what they look like for yourself is the first step toward making that happen.

 This lesson covered the basics of what the green zone is and what it might look or feel like for you.